mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 simple parse-and-group operation in three languages of current interest:

 *   Python -- our favorite low-performance language
-*   Clojure -- A compiled lisp on the JVM
+*   Clojure -- A compiled lisp on the JVM with a vibrant community
 *   Julia -- The language all of Scientific Python is talking about but no one seems to have used.

-Each is a modern high-productivity language optimized to development time as well as performance.
+Each is a modern high-productivity language optimized for development time as well as performance.
 I would feel comfortable marrying myself to any of them long-term.

 Later on in the blogpost I introduce Java as a baseline language: